haxmeister/TeamDX-Server/README.md

   "error":""
 }
 ```
-note that they vouprID field is ignored by the server currently, and is simply returning this field as it was received.
+note that the vouprID field is ignored by the server currently, and is simply returning this field as it was received.

 If unsuccessful it will respond like this:
 ```json